 Payments can be made online using a credit or debit card, manually by bank transfer or by cheque.
-You may also purchase the OTM from CFA UK's offices, paying in cash, or by credit or debit card, or cheque, provided that you have arranged this with us in advance.
+You may also purchase the OTM from CFA UK's offices, paying by credit or debit card, or cheque, provided that you have arranged this with CFA UK in advance.

 A delivery charge, which will be displayed at checkout, will apply to all orders and additional costs will apply for delivery outside of the UK.

-Upon receipt of payment in cleared funds, OTMs will be sent out within five working days, however please allow up to 10 working days for delivery.
+Upon receipt of payment in cleared funds, OTMs will be sent out within five business days, however please allow up to 10 business days for delivery.

 If your OTM has not arrived, please contact us within 30 business days of payment.
 We will investigate and, if appropriate, send a replacement.
 If your OTM is damaged upon receipt, please let us know within 10 business days of payment and we will investigate.